 In Volunteering Abroad: 10 Things to Know Before You Go, we discussed everything you should think about before you sign up.
 With proper planning, it can be the experience of a lifetime.
 Volunteer Travel Programs Local and Abroad – Volunteer travel is an amazing way to see a place, get to know local culture, and leave a positive footprint.
 We volunteered while traveling through Argentina.
 We learned a ton about WWOOFing — World Wide Opportunities on Organic Farms — and had an amazing experience at Chacra Millalen.
 It’s been awhile since we’ve written about volunteer travel and since summer is here (or so it feels in Minnesota today) with summer vacation planning underway, I thought I’d revisit the subject focusing specifically on volunteer travel abroad versus volunteer travel locally.
 Local vs. Abroad Volunteer Travel Whether its sandbagging for a flood emergency in Fargo or picking strawberries on an organic farm … Read more

 Volunteering abroad can be an incredibly rewarding experience.
 You get to spend a few weeks or months saving the rain forest or building houses for people who can’t afford them.
 Every program is not a good fit for everyone.
 But there are so many different places and types of work to choose from, you’ll definitely be able to find one that works for you.
 We’ll cover everything you need to consider when deciding on a program for volunteering abroad.
-10 things to know about volunteering abroad before you sign up Read another one of our articles to learn about resources for volunteering abroad and reasons to volunteer abroad.
+Do your research about volunteering abroad Not all volunteer abroad opportunities are created equal.
+Some cost money, others are free.
+Some require commitments of 3 or more months; others only ask that you stay a week.
 There are so many important things to consider before planning a trip to volunteer overseas.
 Here’s our top list.
-Do your research about volunteering abroad Not all volunteer abroad opportunities are created equal.
-Some cost money, others are free.
-Some require commitments … Read more
+10 things to know about volunteering abroad before you sign up Location This is one of … Read more